BrainsChange/Digital-Signal-Processing-Courseware/README.md

 Request answer keys for Give It a Try and Literacy sections by emailing J. Christopher Edgar at jchristopheredgar@gmail.com

 ## Referencing this work
+If you use this code in your project, please cite:

 Edgar, J.C., & Miller, G.A.
 (2024).
 Digital Signal Processing Courseware: An Introduction.
 https://github.com/BrainsChange/Digital-Signal-Processing-Courseware